mgrosvenor/evec/README.md

 ### Copying

 **void\* evcpy(void\* src)**  <br/>
-Make a new copy of the vector, including allocating underlying memory.
+Create a new vector and copy the contents of the source vector into it.

 **Note:** To use this function `EV_FCOPY` or `EV_FALL` must be defined.